 13. Use of the Tuition Car for the Practical Test

-(ii) The practical test should only be booked, in consultation with my availability, once I have agreed that you have reached (or are close to reaching) test standard and a lesson plan has been agreed (leading up to the date of the test).
+(ii) The practical test should only be booked, in consultation with my availability, once I have agreed that you have reached (or are close to reaching) an appropriate standard to take a test and a lesson plan has been agreed in advance (leading up to the date of the test).

-(iii) I reserve the right to withdraw the use of my driving school car for the practical test, where I do not believe that you are appropriately prepared to pass a test (i.e. planned lessons have not taken place, after booking a test, or you have not progressed to the stage of driving independently or safely, without frequent intervention or significant support), but I will advise you of any such decision at least 3 working days before the day of the test (so that you are able to rearrange/cancel the test without losing the DVSA fee).
+(iii) I reserve the right to withdraw the use of my driving school car for the practical test, where I do not believe that you are appropriately prepared to pass a test (i.e. planned lessons have not taken place, after booking a test, or you have not progressed to the stage of driving independently or safely, without frequent intervention or significant support), but I will advise you of any such decision at least 3 working days before the day of the test (so that your test can be rearranged/cancelled without losing the DVSA fee).

-14. Trust & Confidentiality – As trust is an important aspect in any relationship, I am committed not to share details of your progress with others and any personal information you choose to share with me during the course of your lessons will remain confidential.
-However, where lessons are being paid for by a third party (e.g. a parent) and where the person paying for lessons has expressed an interest in your progress, I will seek your permission to share an overview of your progress with them but will also expect you to be updating them on a regular basis, in more detail.
+14. Trust & Confidentiality – I am committed not to share details of your progress with others.
+However, where lessons are being paid for by a third party (e.g. a parent) and where the person paying for lessons has expressed an interest in your progress, I will seek your consent to share a periodic overview of your progress with them but will also expect you to be updating them on a regular basis, in more detail.

 While I may, on occasion, refer to a situation that another learner has encountered, this will be purely to illustrate a situation that you may face yourself (as part of your learning process) and will not involve divulging the name or identity of any other learner.
 If you personally know of any other learner who has had (or is still having) lessons with me, I will not discuss their lessons with you (or discuss your lessons with them) or mention any situation that they have faced that might identify them.